luann8331/opensage-adk/docs/wiki/cli/index.md

 # CLI Reference

-OpenSage provides a command-line interface for interactive development and utility tasks.
+OpenSage-ADK provides a command-line interface for interactive development and utility tasks.

 ## Commands